Bylaws

 Section 7.
 Government Affairs Committee

 The main goal of this committee is to raise the awareness of the military value of the commands operating in Key West and the Florida Keys to government officials at all levels.
-The committee will work to organize briefs and tours to all national, state and local government leaders when visiting the local area.
+The committee will work to organize briefs and tours to all national, state, and local government leaders when visiting the local area.
 This committee will promote outreach by special invitation for these government leaders to be briefed by the MAC.
-The committee will work to organize the presence of these leaders when visiting in Key West or by special invitation to attend special MAC meetings and coordinate meetings with all the base commanding officers during the visit.
+The committee will work to organize the presence of these leaders when visiting in Key West or by special invitation to attend special MAC meetings and coordinate meetings with all the appropriate military command leadership during the visit.
 Once a meeting has been set, the committee will create and coordinate a schedule that will offer optimal use of the allocated time.
 Critical issues will be addressed with these government officials for possible aid and resolution.
-A report will be submitted each month to the President-elect to be discussed at the Executive Board Meeting.
+A report will be submitted each month to the President Elect to be discussed at the Executive Board Meeting.

 Section 8.
 Soldier Ride Committee